 There is also a code for any use, so choose the type that suits your purpose the most:

 Static codes cannot be modified in the long run vs. dynamic codes which can be continuously updated for agile marketing campaigns.
 If you would like to edit later, please choose a dynamic code such as URL, feedback, or social media codes.
-They don't need to be reprinted when they are modified on the back end.
+You don't need to print a QR code again when it is modified on the back end.
 For tips, please check out our guide about static vs. dynamic QR codes.

 Make a frame with beautiful colors and a message to place around your code.
 Choose from different frames and customize your colors and messages.
 Have a clear CTA on every code.
 People are more inclined to utilize the QR code when they have a clear reason.
 If it is a promotion, a social media account link, e-store, or just more information about the company, do leave a clear message to inspire people to scan.
 Customers need to know why they are scanning such as: "Scan to follow us on Instagram" or "Scan here for menu" depending on the need.